Hernandez770/Data-Science-Projects/README.md

 # Data-Science-Projects
 Repository where I save the projects I'm currently working on and those finished.

+## PROJECT MACHINE LEARNING

+Project where I do a predictive analysis using machine learning, more concretely using a Random Forest model for predicting the life expectancy in a country just by using three variables: GDP, population and extension of the country.

 ## PROJECT EDA

 Project where I do a **descriptive and comparative analysis** about the current financial situation of the Spanish Government, especially focussed on accumulated debt.